pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

 4) Create an NSG for the JumpBox subnet.

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 az network nsg create \
     --resource-group $HUB_RG \
     --name $JUMPBOX_NSG_NAME \
     --location $LOCATION
 ````

 5) Create the HUB VNET with one subnet for **Azure Bastion Subnet** and associate it to the bastion NSG.

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 az network vnet create \